-The first version of this ECDC technical report, previously published as 'Mastering the basics of TB control: Development of a handbook on TB diagnostic methods' (Stockholm 2011), concerned the development of the handbook that was included as an annex.
-This report was revised and renamed 'Handbook on TB laboratory diagnostic methods in the European Union' in 2016 and further revised and renamed 'Handbook on tuberculosis laboratory diagnostic methods in the European Union - Updated 2018' with changes to Chapters 6.7 and 10.4 in 2018 as new scientific evidence became available.
+The first version of this ECDC technical report, previously published as 'Mastering the basics of TB control: Development of a handbook on TB diagnostic methods' (Stockholm 2011), concerned the development of the handbook.
+This report was then revised and renamed 'Handbook on TB laboratory diagnostic methods in the European Union' in 2016, and subsequently in 2018 'Handbook on tuberculosis laboratory diagnostic methods in the European Union - Updated 2018'.
+As new scientific evidence became available, a further revision was undertaken in 2022, and four chapters were updated (chapters 6, 7, 8, and 10).

-Suggested citation: European Centre for Disease Prevention and Control.
-Handbook on tuberculosis laboratory diagnostic methods in the European Union - Updated 2018.
-Stockholm: ECDC; 2018.
+European Centre for Disease Prevention and Control.
+Handbook on tuberculosis laboratory diagnostic methods in the European Union - Updated 2022.
+Stockholm: ECDC; 2023.

-Stockholm, August 2018
+Stockholm, September 2023

-ISBN 978-92-9498-264-3 doi 10.2900/914169 Catalogue number TQ-03-18-237-EN-N
+ISBN 978-92-9498-648-1 doi 10.2900/433652 Catalogue number TQ-07-23-359-EN-N

-© European Centre for Disease Prevention and Control, 2018
+© European Centre for Disease Prevention and Control, 2023

-Reproduction is authorised, provided the source is acknowledged
+Reproduction is authorised, provided the source is acknowledged.